 If your writing looks professional, so do you.

-The following three titles contain capitalization errors.
+If we are following the guidelines of most style books, these three titles would contain capitalization errors.
 Can you spot them?

 - A New Approach to Marketing on The Internet